How To Be A Mindful Parent

 - Change your focus and find things to be grateful for

-- Don’t let busy day ahead stress you out right now.
+- Don’t let a busy day ahead stress you out right now.
 Focus on the present and give your undivided attention to what you’re doing right now.

 Teaching Mindfulness To Kids

-4. Encourage Your Child To Give.
+4. Encouraging Your Child To Give.
 Show and teach your child the joy of giving by being an example yourself.
 Make a list of ways to help others and do them together as a family, whether that be volunteering at a food bank, or helping your elderly neighbor next door with the groceries.

 Be Mindful Each Day

 Mindfulness is not a fad but a way of life.
 Each day work on letting go of expectations and focusing on the moment by making clear, conscious positive choices.